danieloneill/ArduinoCooler/README.md

    * Defrost - Couldn't reach target temp in 'max' seconds, just warming up the pipes before trying again.
 This is configured with the 'thaw' parameter.
    * Unknown - Something broke.
  * temp - The current temperature in C
- * stoff - How many seconds are left in the active phase
+ * stoff - How many seconds are left in the active phase (or in the case of 'Fan' phase, how long we've been in that phase.)

 ### Declarations